-Acute or Acute-Leafed willow is a very fast growing small tree that can reach growth rates of up to 6 feet per year.
-It's a great choice for developing a quick, hardy shelterbelt, windbreak or privacy screen and requires almost no maintenance.
-Acute willow will... more
+Acute Willow is a very fast growing small tree that can reach growth rates of up to 6 feet per year.
+It's a great choice for developing a quick, hardy shelterbelt, windbreak, or privacy screen.

 |Alberta Wild Rose (Prickly Rose)|

 Alberta's provincial flower, Alberta Wild Rose, is a small, deciduous shrub known for its beautiful pink blooms and thick, thorny stems.

 Native to Canada, this hardy perennial is an attractive addition to any garden.
 Wildlife enjoy its edible rosehips, which... more